saurabhsinghi/hotelapp/README.md

 # Hotel Reservation
-Mini project to implement a system that allows a configured level of overbooking.
+Mini java project to implement a system that allows a configured level of overbooking.

 # Installation
   Prerequisites: `java 1.7+, apache maven 3.5.0+ and docker`